Scipio is is an extinct town in Anderson County, Kansas. However, it is still home to the beautiful St. Boniface Catholic Church.

 The students in the area are now transported by bus to the consolidated school in Garnett.

 St. Boniface Catholic Church is always open.
 Visitors are always welcome and encouraged to sign the guest book.
-Visitors are free to walk the grounds or take a trip down the lane to the cemetery, just west of the church.
+Visitors can walk the grounds or take a trip down the lane to the cemetery, just west of the church.
 The spot where the original log church stood is marked by a beautiful statue depicting the crucifixion.

-The monastery and surrounding grounds are beautifully maintained and present an image of old-country, rural serenity.
-The interior of the church features three altars, arched Romanesque ceilings, and beautiful stained glass windows.
+The monastery and surrounding grounds are beautifully maintained and represent an old-country, rural serenity.
+The church’s interior features three altars, arched Romanesque ceilings, and beautiful stained glass windows.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.